phat-vtcf/transformers/notebooks/stt/README.md

 For the result, we expect [].

 ## Outcomes
-The output of the model achieved 8.85 WER.
+The output of the model achieved 8.85 and 22.12 WER for Leminh's and Tatsu's speech.
 The calculation was done with JiWER module.
 This meets/did not meet our expectation in terms of [].
 You can see the transcription we got in the experiment below.